Cosmic-Ide/Cosmic-IDE/README.md

 3. Complete the guided development-tool setup.
 4. Create a project, import a ZIP, or clone a Git repository.

-The first setup downloads a Linux runtime, JDK, and selected development tools.
+The first setup extracts the packaged bootstrap runtime, installs an app-private Arch Linux ARM userspace, and downloads a JDK plus the selected development tools.
 Use a stable connection, keep the app open, and make sure the device has enough free storage.
 After setup, the Projects screen becomes the starting point for your work.

 For a walkthrough of projects, the editor, builds, Git, terminal sessions, and settings, see the [user guide](docs/user-guide.md).